 Your state's commercial driver's manual is a good place to learn basic information, but you will need to be professionally trained to drive a commercial motor vehicle.

 In order to pass your driving skills tests, you need to know how to inspect vehicles before driving, how to couple and uncouple tractors and trailers, and get plenty of practice driving.
 This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.

-Some states specify minimum training guidelines.
-Check with your state's motor vehicles department to see if there are minimum training requirements to get your CDL.
+Some states have their own minimum training guidelines.
+It's a good to check with your state's motor vehicles department for specific minimum training requirements to get your CDL.

 Under the USA PATRIOT Act, commercial drivers transporting hazardous materials (hazmat) must pass a background records check and be fingerprinted.
 The Transportation Security Administration (TSA) is responsible for conducting the background checks for all commercial drivers with hazmat endorsements or who want to add hazmat endorsements to their licenses.
 The TSA developed this program to carry out the USA PATRIOT Act mandate and protect citizens from the potential threat of terrorists using hazmat cargo.